-Impairment of investment in a subsidiary
+Impairment of investment in subsidiaries

-The Company determines whether investments in subsidiary is impaired on an annual basis.
-This requires estimation of the "value in use" of the cash generating unit.
+The Company determines whether the investment in subsidiaries is impaired on an annual basis.
+This requires estimation of the "value in use" of the cash generating units.
 Estimating a value in use amount requires management to make an estimate of the expected future cash flows from the cash generating unit and also to choose a suitable discount rate in order to calculate the present value of these cash flows.